-By far, grooved ware pottery is the most common pottery finds at Brú Na Bóinne, with 524 sherds unearthed by archaeologists during an excavation of a circular wooden structure at Knowth between 1991 and 1993.
+By far, grooved ware pottery is the most common pottery found at Brú Na Bóinne, with 524 sherds unearthed by archaeologists during an excavation of a circular wooden structure at Knowth between 1991 and 1993.

 We have based the design of this bowl on sherds discovered during excavations in the Boyne Valley.
 Although archaeologists have not found any whole vessels, the sheer quantity of Grooved Ware finds point to a distinctive style to the pottery being produced by the ancient community of this area.
 With its flat bottom, straight sides and prudent use of decoration, this bowl has been made in the Irish style of Grooved Ware style.